This post explains how to visit the Churchill War Rooms in London, with tips on tickets, discounts, what you will see

 There are three ways to get tickets for the Churchill War Rooms: from the ticket office, online, or with a tourist pass.

-If you purchase tickets online, you’ll have the opportunity to skip-the-queue and head straight into the security checkpoint.
+If you purchase tickets online, you’ll have the opportunity to skip-the-queue and head straight to the security checkpoint.

 Everyone has to wait in line for this security check, but ordering online allows you to skip one of the two lines at this location, saving you valuable time.